snsaiphoo/binf6110_assignment3/README.md

 Figure 9 presents genus-level results based on log2 fold change values, as no genera were statistically significant.
 The increased variability observed at the genus level, compared to the family level, reflects the finer taxonomic resolution, where individual genera are analyzed separately rather than grouped.
 As a result, no statistically significant differences were detected at the genus level.

 ### Discussion
+The results of this analysis are presented above, and the following sections discuss and interpret these findings in the context of gut microbial composition in vegan and omnivore samples.

+#### Taxonomic Composition

+#### Alpha and Beta Diversity

+#### Differential Abundance

+### Conclusion

 ## References
 [1] F. De Filippis et al., “Distinct Genetic and Functional Traits of Human Intestinal Prevotella copri Strains Are Associated with Different Habitual Diets,” Cell Host & Microbe, vol. 25, no. 3, pp. 444-453.e3, Mar.
 2019, doi: https://doi.org/10.1016/j.chom.2019.01.004. <br/>